|DNA = contingent

 - Increase of information for free:

 - children: When parents have children the total information content of DNA of the family increases in a natural way.
 If each child is genetically unique (except identical twins) then the information content of the family must increase.
-The genomes of children cannot be computed from their parents genomes if only becuase of unpredictable mutations occur.
+The reason is the 'Combinatorial explosion' of 23 out of 46 chromosomes of the father and 23 out of 46 chromosomes of the mother.
+The genomes of children cannot be computed from their parents genomes, if only because of unpredictable new mutations occur in sperm and egg cells.
 It violates Dembski's Law of Conservation of Information.
+See also: World population.

 - trisomy-21 (Down syndrome): children with Down have 47 chromosomes.
 They have 1 extra chromosome 21.
 So, they have more genetic information than the rest of humankind.